MichaelCade/90DaysOfDevOps/Days/day42.md

 - Containers are easily scalable.

-Using containers you can scale independent containers and use a load balancer or a service which help split the traffic and you can scale the applications horizontally.
-Containers offer a lot of flexibility and ease how you manage your applications
+Using containers you can scale independent containers and use a load balancer or a service which helps split the traffic and you can scale the applications horizontally.
+Containers offer a lot of flexibility and ease in how you manage your applications

 ### What is a container?